ChanduChode/h_b_infrastructure/README.md

 # h_b_infrastructure
-Repo contains Terraform code for creation of Load balanced EC2 instance supported by ASG
+This repository contains Terraform code for creation of Load balanced EC2 instance supported by ASG